ibm-cloud-docs/speech-to-text/output.md

 > **Note:** The speaker labels feature is currently beta functionality that is available for US English, Japanese, and Spanish.

 Speaker labels let you identify which individuals spoke which words in a multi-participant exchange.
+(Labelling who spoke and when is sometimes referred to as *speaker diarization*.)
 You can use the information to develop a person-by-person transcript of an audio stream, such as contact to a call center, or to animate an exchange with a conversational robot or avatar.
-The feature works best for audio files of telephone conversations that involve two people in an extended conversation.
-For best performance, the audio should be at least a minute in length.
-(Labelling who spoke and when is sometimes referred to as *speaker diarization*.)
+For best performance, use audio that is at least a minute in length.

-The feature is optimized for two-speaker scenarios.
-It can handle up to six speakers, but more than two speakers can result in variable performance.
-Two-person exchanges are typically conducted over narrowband media, but the feature is supported for the following models:
+Speaker labels are optimized for two-speaker scenarios.
+They work best for telephone conversations that involve two people in an extended exchange.
+They can handle up to six speakers, but more than two speakers can result in variable performance.
+Two-person exchanges are typically conducted over narrowband media, but you can use speaker labels with the following models:

 -   `en-US_NarrowbandModel` and `en-US_BroadbandModel`
 -   `es-ES_NarrowbandModel` and `es-ES_BroadbandModel`
 -   `ja-JP_NarrowbandModel` and `ja-JP_BroadbandModel`

 To use the feature, you set the `speaker_labels` parameter to `true` for a recognition request; the parameter is `false` by default.
-Because the service identifies speakers by individual words of the audio, relying on a word's start and end time to identify its speaker, enabling speaker labels also forces the `timestamps` parameter to be `true` (see [Word timestamps](/docs/services/speech-to-text/output.html#word_timestamps)).
+The service identifies speakers by individual words of the audio.
+It relies on a word's start and end time to identify its speaker.
+Therefore, enabling speaker labels also forces the `timestamps` parameter to be `true` (see [Word timestamps](/docs/services/speech-to-text/output.html#word_timestamps)).

+### Speaker labels example
+{: #speakerLabelsExample}

 The following example request shows a response that includes speaker labels.
-The numeric values associated with each element of the `timestamps` array are the start and end time of the word in the audio.
+The numeric values associated with each element of the `timestamps` array are the start and end times of the word in the audio.

 ```bash
 curl -X POST -u {username}:{password}